 4. Free Walking Tour

 Who doesn´t love a free tour in a beautiful city?
-Someone that knows the ropes and history and will be able to give you more insight on the place you have visited.
+Someone that knows the ropes and history and will be able to give you more insight on the history and sights of Budapest.

 5. Museum Lovers